Pub golf: Rules

 Like the game of golf, pub golf has the standard 9 or 18 different "holes", wherein each bar is considered a "hole".
 The bars to be visited during the game are predetermined and numbered.
-These numbers determine the order in which each bar will be visited.
-Prior to playing the game, a par number (ranging from 1 to 5) is determined for each bar; for example: hole/pub "5" - one pint of beer - par 4.
-The par number represents how many drinks/sips/gulps it should take to complete the drink assigned.
-Therefore, in the example given, at hole 5, if the pint of beer is completed in 4 drinks, the person drinking that pint is awarded a par, which may be recorded on a scorecard.
-(Thus, 5 drinks @ Hole 5= +1 to your score).
+Prior to playing the game, a par number, representing how many sips it should take to complete the drink assigned.
 The drinks assigned to the different "holes" (pubs) tend to vary, with a reasonable par number for the assigned drink.
 A simple shot, for example, would be given a par one.

-A time limit for each hole is determined before the game is played.
+If the number of sips is the same as the par number, then that participant receives a par score for that hole, whereas the score will be higher or lower if the number of sips is higher or lower than par, respectively.
+The goal, like in golf, is to end the game with the lowest score.

 There are many different variations of pub golf played, and some games add hazards to the course.
-E.g. Certain holes can be assigned as having a water hazard, which would mean that the toilet cannot be used while playing that hole, or else a penalty stroke is given.
+For example, holes can be assigned as having a water hazard, which would mean that the toilet cannot be used while playing that hole, or else a penalty stroke is given.

-Scoring

-Scores are kept on individual score cards, and each person keeps track of how many drinks/sips/gulps taken to finish the assigned drink for that hole.
-If the number of drinks/sips/gulps is the same as the par number, then that participant receives a par for that hole.
-Assigned drinks can be finished with fewer or more drinks/sips/gulps than the par number assigned, and so a contestant will receive their hole score as such.
-The goal is similar to golf in that it is to end the game with the lowest score.
-Prizes are often awarded in the end as an incentive to strive for a lower score.

-In the event of a tie, the winner shall be determined by an arm wrestle to be conducted on the footpath outside the final pub.

 Often the individual who comes last in pub golf is expected to do a forfeit.
-This makes the game more intense as it creates drama.
-Participants obviously don't want to forfeit as it is often embarrassing.
 One of the most popular forfeits is the person that finishes in last place has to go in their pub golf costume to a public place, such as universities or a place of work.